3 Pupils per team play scratch knockout against their drawn school to play for the area Trophy.

 Schools that reach the Grand Finals must attend the finals except under exceptional circumstances.

 Schools that fail to attend may not be invited to play in future events for a period of 2 years

 No buggies or caddies allowed.
 No outside assistance may be given to players by teachers, coaches or parents.

 Schools found to have given advice to students during play will be disqualified from the competition

 The decision of the organisers is final

 New rule from 2011 The winning school and runner up are now not eligible to enter a B team into the knockout stages.
 This ensures that no school can have more than one team in the national finals.
-The winning school and runner up will gain automatic entry into the following years National finals.
+The winning school and runner up will gain automatic entry into the following years National finals, providing they have entered the Matchplay Tournament for the following year.
 See national finals rules for extra rules

 14 National Finals